matplotlib/matplotlib/tutorials/03_advanced/README.txt

 Advanced
 ========

-These tutorials cover advanced topics for experience Matplotlib users and developers.
+These tutorials cover advanced topics for experienced Matplotlib users and developers.